JByrd-SNHU/JByrd-SNHU.github.io/README.md

 intricacies of the software enhancements but also showcases the live functionality of the RGB LED Cube Control Software.
 [![Enhancement One Video](https://img.youtube.com/vi/-KXExONsFV8/0.jpg)](https://www.youtube.com/watch?v=-KXExONsFV8)

+#### Meeting Course Objectives

+##### Outcome One

+The first outcome I met in this enhancement was, "Demonstrate and ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals".

+###### QT Library Usage

+In achieving this, I strategically utilized QT's UI framework and QTSerialPort library, demonstrating a proficiency in integrating innovative tools into my work.
+This choice not only highlighted my technical skills but also emphasized the importance of leveraging external APIs and libraries in professional development, showcasing my capacity to expand capabilities without starting from scratch.
+My proficiency in navigating documentation pertaining to these libraries further underscored my understanding of this crucial aspect.

+###### Full Stack Application Development

+The development of an efficient UI with streamlined user interaction and robust exception handling was pivotal in realizing the broader goal of creating a full-stack application.
+This enhancement serves as a visible starting point for the top layer of the stack, the UI, and the intermediary layer, which comprises the code responsible for enabling login and serial port functionality.
+This meticulous attention to the UI's design and functionality not only aligns with the project's goals but also reinforces my commitment to delivering solutions that meet industry standards and user expectations.

+##### Outcome Two

+The second outcome I met with this enhancement was, “Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data resources”.

+##### Class Creation - userCredentials

+This approach involved the creation of a dedicated userCredentials class, emphasizing the importance of safeguarding sensitive login information.
+The instantiation of this class during program startup, with username and password variables initialized from static const QString variables, systemUserName, and systemPassword, establishes a secure foundation for user authentication.

+###### Secure UI Design

+The UI design reflects a security-conscious strategy by initially granting access solely to the login tab at startup.
+Successful authentication is required for progression within the system.
+A systematic control mechanism, triggered upon successful login, secures the login button and grants access to subsequent tabs.

+This approach ensures that the software not only meets functional objectives but also embodies a proactive stance in addressing potential security vulnerabilities.
+The emphasis on a secure user authentication process and controlled system progression underscores a commitment to robust software architecture and data security.

+#### Reflecting on Enhancement One

+##### Stepping Back from Relying on QT Designer for UI Interactions

+In working on this enhancement, my previous experience largely revolved around utilizing QT Designer for crafting user interfaces and linking UI events to underlying software functionality.
+However, the specific requirements of this project required me to take a step back from relying on the built-in functionality of QT Designer.
+It lacked the capability to implement dynamic features, such as locking individual tabs or buttons based on other system actions.
+Initially, this shift posed a challenge, requiring a transition to manipulating widget properties directly in the code.
+This adjustment proved to be very rewarding as it offered a newfound level of flexibility within the QT UI Framework.

+##### Security-Centric Mindset

+Another noteworthy learning curve involved adopting a security-centric mindset, stepping back from my typical approach in school assignments where functionality took precedence.
+In professional software development experience, security concerns often fall within a dedicated sector, and private networks provide an additional layer of defense.
+However, this enhancement required a more comprehensive consideration of security aspects within my project.
+While initially unfamiliar, addressing security concerns became a welcomed challenge.
+It prompted a shift in perspective, allowing me to analyze my project through a new lens and integrate security measures seamlessly into the development process.

+##### Conclusion

+This dual learning experience not only expanded my technical skills but also enriched my approach to software development by incorporating a heightened awareness of security considerations

 ### Enhancement One Project Files

 Link to project files